Turn a Birdbath Into a Planter for a Mini Fairy Garden

-If you have an old birdbath that’s had its day, give it new life as a miniature garden.
-But before you begin, think about what kinds of plants you want to include in your birdbath garden.
-We’ve listed our favorite plants for this project below, as well as landscaping tips for mini gardens.
+If you have an old birdbath that’s had its day, give it new life as a planter for a miniature fairy garden.
+We’ve listed our favorite plants for this project, as well as landscaping tips.

 - Old birdbath or other container